corrode/corrode.github.io/content/blog/lifetimes/index.md

 }
 ```

-That's just a silly example (and you'd probably use `String` directly in this case), but it shows how you can avoid lifetimes by using reference-counted pointers.
+That's just a silly example (and you'd probably use `String` anyway in that case), but it shows how you can sidestep lifetimes by using reference-counted pointers.

-The trick is that you only pay for the string allocation once, and from then on, the reference counting is cheap.
-This way, you can avoid the complexity of lifetimes in many cases.

 ## Conclusion